 Moreover, the bigger threat is to the newly transplanted hair grafts.
 What if the PRP therapy ends up damaging those if you undergo consecutive sessions of it?
-No worries, we’re here to guide you about PRP and hair transplant in detail.
+No worries, we’re here to guide you about PRP and hair transplants in detail.
 So, let us get into it.

 What Is PRP?

 Platelet-rich plasma is a plasma protein that is separated from whole blood by the process of centrifugation to isolate it from red blood cells (RBCs).
 The liquid portion of the whole blood is called plasma.
 It largely comprises water and proteins and serves as a medium for RBCs, white blood cells (WBCs) and platelets to circulate throughout the body.

 Platelets are a type of blood cell that leads to blood clots and other important growth-healing functions.
 So, PRP therapy involves the injection of a patient’s own concentrated platelets to hasten the healing of injured tendons, ligaments, muscles or joints.
 PRP for hair loss complements the growth factors that stimulate and increase the number of reparative cells in the body.

 Why Should You Consider Getting PRP and Hair Transplant?